kiddiRU/Verk1_H1/diary/Day11/README.md

 # Morning meeting (Briefing)
 ## State of project:
+The project is starting to take shape.
+The datalayer is done, and only the logic and UI layers are left.
+The main is set up, which allows us to test functionality of the program.
+MainUI now uses dict instead of if else, to improve readability.
 ## State of group:
+Kristinn is now working on tournament logic with Elmar and kristján
 ## Divisions:
 - UI / UX: Andri, Ísak
 - System engineer: Elmar, Kristinn, Kristján